boundary/tsi-lab/docs/labs/lab4.md

 ## Exercise 4-1 Defining Your Metrics

-We use the Python metrics API to create our metrics definitions by running the script `labs\lab-4\ex-4-1.metrics.py`.
+We create our metrics using a bash script that is installed the virtual machine named: `create-metrics`:

 1. Change directory to your home directory: